gfwx/quicksilver/README.md

 > AI-powered document chat platform with RAG capabilities built on Next.js and FastAPI

-Quicksilver is a modern document intelligence platform that enables users to chat with their documents using AI.
+quicksilver is a modern document intelligence platform that enables users to chat with their documents using AI.
 Upload files, organize them into projects, and have natural conversations powered by retrieval-augmented generation (RAG) and local language models.

 ## Table of Contents